Book A Medical Consultation

 Other FAQs

-Incomplete closure of the eyes is sometimes seen after ptosis repair surgery, particularly in the first few weeks to a few months.
-Often, after the swelling settles, the eye closure improves and may be complete after a few weeks.
+Incomplete closure of the eyes is sometimes seen after ptosis correction surgery, particularly in the first few weeks to a few months.
+However, as swelling subsides, and the orbicularis muscle (the muscle that helps the eye to close) regains strength, eyelid closure typically improves and usually becomes complete within a few weeks.

 To ensure the lowest chance of needing an adjustment procedure, it is best for your surgeon to assess the extent of lift during the surgery.
 In order to do this, you have to be awake during the surgery.

-Your surgeon can consider topping up on the local anaesthetic.
+Your surgeon can consider topping up on the local anaesthetic or deeping the sedation appropriately.
 However, she will have to balance between pain relief and your ability to open your eyes during the surgery.
 To a certain extent, some discomfort may be experienced during the surgery but for the vast majority, this is very bearable.

 Many patients have often expressed how delighted they were that the surgical process was a lot smoother than they had expected.
 Pre-op counselling is therefore crucial in preparing patients psychologically for a surgical journey.